norvig/paip-lisp/docs/chapter21.md

 In the previous chapter we allowed only simple declarative sentences.
 The current grammar supports commands and four kinds of questions in addition to declarative sentences.
-It also supports *thematic fronting:* placing a nonsubject at the beginning of a sentence to emphasize its importance, as in "*Smith* he says his name is" or *"Murder,* she wrote" or *"ln God* we trust."
+It also supports *thematic fronting:* placing a nonsubject at the beginning of a sentence to emphasize its importance, as in "*Smith* he says his name is" or *"Murder,* she wrote" or *"In God* we trust."
 In the last example it is a prepositional phrase, not a noun phrase, that occurs first.
 It is also possible to have a subject that is not a noun phrase: *"That the dog didn't bark* puzzled Holmes."
 To support all these possibilities, we introduce a new category, `XP`, which stands for any kind of phrase.
 A declarative sentence is then just an XP followed by a clause, where the subject of the clause may or may not turn out to be the XP: